-- Return to the question posed in the Interest Approach-Engagement portion of the lesson.
+- Return to the question posed in the Engagement portion of the lesson.
 Ask students, "Could bananas ever be grown in America's breadbasket?"
 Have a class discussion prompting students to reflect on what they have learned.

 - With a basic knowledge of the connection of climate and food production, ask the following questions: